Mcklem/mrcjs/README.md

   (1.0.0)
   - Better human readable settings.json.
   - Middleware recursive module loading and document declaration.

+(1.0.4)
+	- Better and faster module loading due "glob" library 	(https://www.npmjs.com/package/glob) (thank you)
+	- Full report as json format will be generated, by default is disabled, but it can be enabled with "logReport" property at settings file

 Following two basic principles, to keep our server faster and easier to mantain